links with local schools and colleges

 course content & assignments

 Course duration: 3 Yrs (PT)

 Overview of the programme

 Ranked number one in Wales for student satisfaction (Complete University Guide 2017), Education at Wrexham Glyndwr University is one of the institution's most successful courses, working closely with organisations in a wide group of sectors, notably FE, health and training.

 The department has had a successful period which included strong performances in the Sunday Times and Guardian league tables.

-The new MA Education has been validated to ensure that the content relates directly to the work of educational professionals in their settings.
-All content and assignments are work-related, enabling participants to consider the latest theoretical underpinning for the subject area selected to be evaluated in the context of their delivery.
-Students may select from 4 named routes:
+Our MA Education has been designed to provide content and context that relates directly to the work of educational professionals in a wide range of settings, including schools, colleges, universities and public sector organisations.
+Course content and assignments are all work-related, enabling you to consider the latest theoretical underpinning related to your work.

 The MA Education (Additional Learning Needs) has two pathways.
 There are generic SEN/ALN modules or, candidates may elect to study the specific British Dyslexia Association accredited modules to achieve the Approved Teacher Status (ATS) and then the Associate Member of the British Dyslexia Association (AMBDA) awards.